kata-containers/kata-containers/design/architecture.md

 file and device mapping mechanisms:

-- Mapping as a direct access devices allows the guest to directly access the host memory pages (such as via eXicute In Place (XIP)), bypassing the guest page cache.
+- Mapping as a direct access devices allows the guest to directly access the host memory pages (such as via Execute In Place (XIP)), bypassing the guest page cache.
 This provides both time and space optimizations.
 - Mapping as a direct access device inside the VM allows pages from the host to be demand loaded using page faults, rather than having to make requests